How to Create a Beautiful Writing Space at Home

 You can check out gorgeous pictures of the studios, offices and hideouts of some of the world's most creative people at thewritelife.com.

-The most important thing in designing your writing space is that it makes you feel like a serious writer, with serious work to do—even if you are write as a hobby.
+The most important thing in designing your writing space is that it makes you feel like a serious writer, with serious work to do—even if you are writing as a hobby.
 A good writing space will inspire you to be disciplined.
 It will make sitting down to work every day feel like a treat.

 Check out the video montage below of gorgeous home office ideas.